‘The Vampire Diaries’ Series Finale Spoilers: Did Nina Dobrev Just Confirm Return?

 It has been very obvious that everyone wants Nina Dobrev to come back to the show once again.
 Damon has mentioned her more than once, and he wonders if he will get to spend his life with her.
 He has never given up on his one true love coming back to him.

 Nina actually shared a picture of a script along with the caption, “I know it’s Thursday, but this is not a TBT. #BackOnSet #TVDForever.”
-That is right Nina Dobrev is back to work once again on the set, and the fans couldn’t be happier to hear it.
-After this, Executive Producer Julie Plec wasn’t afraid to share the details of what is really going on.
+That’s right, Nina Dobrev is back to work once again on the set, and the fans couldn’t be happier to hear it.
+After this, executive producer Julie Plec wasn’t afraid to share the details of what is really going on.
 She said, “I’m thrilled to bring this show to an end the way we always intended – with Nina back to help us say goodbye.”
-Then Producer Kevin Williamson added saying, “I’m so excited to have Nina back to ensure our farewell episode is truly epic!”
+Then, producer Kevin Williamson added saying, “I’m so excited to have Nina back to ensure our farewell episode is truly epic!”

 There have been a lot of rumors that Nina Dobrev left the show on bad terms after her split with Ian Somerhalder in real life, but it really doesn’t sound that way.
 She left the show and moved on to other things.
-Last season Nina did do a voice spot on the show, but this will be the first time she has been back as an actress on the show since her departure.
+Last season, Nina did do a voice spot on the show, but this will be the first time she has been back as an actress on the show since her departure.

 BECAUSE THEY WILL BE REMEMBERED.
 TRENDED WORLDWIDE MORE THAN ANY OTHER COUPLE IN THE HISTORY OF COUPLES #DELENA